 var location = Path.GetDirectoryName(Assembly.GetExecutingAssembly().Location);

-var csc = new CSharpCodeProvider(new Dictionary<stringstring>() { { "CompilerVersion""v4.0" } });
+var csc = new CSharpCodeProvider(new Dictionary<string, string>() { { "CompilerVersion", "v4.0" } });

-var parameters = new CompilerParameters(new[] { "mscorlib.dll""System.Core.dll""System.ComponentModel.Composition.dll""ConsumerContracts.dll" },
+var parameters = new CompilerParameters(new[] { "mscorlib.dll", "System.Core.dll", "System.ComponentModel.Composition.dll", "ConsumerContracts.dll" },

 location + "\\Extensions\\" + Path.GetRandomFileName() + ".dll",